Latest SeedProd News

 Step 3.
 Customize Your Waitlist Landing Page

-For the best waitlist landing pages, focus on customization to meet your specific business goals.
-But before we do that, let’s have a quick look at the visual editor so you can find your way around.
+focus on customization and clarity.
+But before diving in, let’s look at SeedProd’s visual editor so you can find your way around.

 As you can see, SeedProd’s visual editor has 2 primary columns.